 Local residents – Scorpions and snakes are not rare in the wild.
 Dangerous encounters are pretty rare.
 Just be careful, look around and you will be safe.
 Do not turn over rocks; Pay attention and stay away from burrows.

 The sun - In the southern parts of the trail, shaded spots are scarce.
 Plan your ride in a way you‘ll spend the most of it during the cool hours.
-Shade spots in the southern trail segments are mapped and can be displayed in the segments’ maps.
+Shade spots in the southern trail segments are mapped and may be displayed in the segments’ maps.

 Dehydration - One of the common dangers.
 Always carry enough water (at least 1 litter per 10 km) and make sure to drink at least 3-4 times an hour.